Committee Membership and Structure

 NFPA and ICC committees make up the most frequent appointments from the general membership.
 In other cases, committee members provide such subject matter expertise.

-Please let us know if you are interested in joining a committee or task force.
+Please let us know if you are interested in joining a committee.